rscopes/rescope/readme.md

 - As Rescope stores are highly specialised and serializable, they could easly be moved in webworkers & node backends,
 - 1 super class to rule all the js process including complex async mechanics
 - Do all the jobs and really don't care witch kind of templates/whatever receive the datas
+- Redux drive us too easly in complex bag of bones,

 ### What else ?